jstgrowup/Medimed.com/Readme.md

 # Medimed.com

  <h2>Welcome to this repo</h2>
- We are team of 4 members ( Md Mostafijur Rahman, SK Ismile, Subham Dey ) has completed the task in 5 days Gave our best efforts to Construct this project.
+ We are team of 4 members ( Md Mostafijur Rahman, SK Ismile, Subham Dey, Pratik Kharat) has completed the task in 5 days Gave our best efforts to Construct this project.
 In case of any suggestion and query feel free to connect us.